bbrown430/plex-poster-set-helper/README.md

-# plex-posterdb-helper
+# plex-poster-set-helper

-plex-posterdb-helper is a tool to help upload sets of posters from theposterdb to your Plex server in seconds!
+plex-posterdb-helper is a tool to help upload sets of posters from ThePosterDB or MediUX to your Plex server in seconds!

 ## Installation